snotskie/ttrpg/site/src/index.md

 **Blessed by Circumstance:** During a Contest involving three or more characters, you may spend $2$ Blessings to swap the results of two characters’ rolls.

-**Blessed by Voices:** Once per scene, you may spend $2$ Blessings to learn more about a character, place, or fact than you normally would be able to.
+**Blessed by Voices:** Once per scene, you may spend $2$ Blessings to learn more about a character, place, or fact than would normally be possible.

 **Blessed by Family:** You may spend $2$ Blessings to attack recklessly, using Home for a violent Contest instead of Hurt as usual.
 This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.

-**Blessed by Self-Acceptance:** While you are Uncool, once per scene, you may spend $2$ Blessings to gain an Inspiration.
+**Blessed by Self-Acceptance:** While you are Uncool, you may spend $3$ Blessings to gain an Inspiration.

 **Blessed by Charity:** When you visit a place of religious or spiritual importance, you may spend any number of Blessings as a donation or act of service to the place.
 The more Blessings spent this way, the greater a possible later boon may be, determined by the DM.

-**Cursed Blessing:** Whenever another character succeeds a Check or wins a Contest, you may spend $2$ Blessings to modify that character’s result by $-2$, possibly turning their success into a failure or win into a loss.
-You may spend a Level-up to increase this effect by an additional $-1$, to a maximum of $-5$.
+**Cursed Blessing:** Once per scene, when another character succeeds a Check or wins a Contest, you may spend $2$ Blessings to modify that character’s result by $-2$, possibly turning their success into a failure or win into a loss.
+You may spend two Level-ups to increase this effect by an additional $-1$, to a maximum of $-5$.

 **Medically Insured:** Once per scene, when a character fails a Check or loses a Contest to tend to your wounds, characters may spend a combined total of $3$ Blessings to turn the failure into a success or the loss into a win.
 Then, increase the number of Blessings needed to activate this ability by $2$.

-**Simple Innocence:** Once per scene, you may simplify a Blessing when dealing with an authority figure.

-!!! note "Effect Wording: Simplify a Blessing"
-    When an effect describes a situation and says to “simplify a Blessing,” you may spend a Blessing to increase the result of a roll by $+3$ instead of the usual $+1d4$.

-**Simple Fame:** Once per scene, you may simplify a Blessing when dealing with characters who know of your work.

-**Simple Accounting:** Once per scene, you may simplify a Blessing when dealing with money.

-**Focused Determination:** Whenever you bump your dice twice or more in a single roll, increase the result of the roll by $+2$.
-You may spend a Level-up to increase this bonus by an additional $+1$, to a maximum of $+5$.
+**Focused Determination:** The first time you bump your dice per roll, increase the result of the roll by $+1$.
+You may spend a Level-up to increase this bonus by an additional $+1$, to a maximum of $+3$.

 **Armored Skin:** Whenever you lose a violent Contest as the Defender, protect yourself for $+2$.
-You may spend a Level-up to increase this bonus by an additional $+1$, to a maximum of $+5$.
+You may spend two Level-ups to increase this bonus by an additional $+1$, to a maximum of $+5$.

 !!! note "Effect Wording: Protect Yourself for +X"
     When an effect describes a failed Check or lost Contest and says to “protect yourself for +X,” increase the result of your roll by +X. This cannot turn the failure into a success or loss into a win, but it can reduce the severity of the outcome.

 **Careful Resolve:** Whenever you fail a Check while performing dangerous actions, protect yourself for $+2$.
-You may spend a Level-up to increase this bonus by an additional $+1$, to a maximum of $+5$.
+You may spend two Level-ups to increase this bonus by an additional $+1$, to a maximum of $+5$.

 **Tactful Speech:** Whenever you lose a Contest trying to persuade others, protect yourself for $+2$.
-You may spend a Level-up to increase this bonus by an additional $+1$, to a maximum of $+5$.
+You may spend two Level-ups to increase this bonus by an additional $+1$, to a maximum of $+5$.

 **Quickly Acclimated:** Whenever you fail a Check against natural effects such as weather and disease, protect yourself for $+2$.
-You may spend a Level-up to increase this bonus by an additional $+1$, to a maximum of $+5$.
+You may spend two Level-ups to increase this bonus by an additional $+1$, to a maximum of $+5$.

 **Steady Emotions:** Whenever you fail a Check or lose a Contest and would become Uncool as a result, protect yourself for $+2$.
-You may spend a Level-up to increase this bonus by an additional $+1$, to a maximum of $+5$.
+You may spend two Level-ups to increase this bonus by an additional $+1$, to a maximum of $+5$.

 !!! black "DM Note: Replacing Basic Abilities"
     ```@raw html